mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 title: "An introduction to hacking on Deno"
 date: 2019-05-29T19:00:00+01:00
 ---
-I've recently been poking around with [Deno](https://github.com/denoland/deno) - the "secure JavaScript/TypeScript runtime built with V8, Rust, and Tokio".
-The reason being is that this lies at the intersection of a couple of my main current interests; JavaScript and Rust.
-I've been writing Node professionally now for around 5 years and Rust very _unprofessionally_ for just over a year.
+I've recently been playing around with [Deno](https://github.com/denoland/deno) - the "secure JavaScript/TypeScript runtime built with V8, Rust, and Tokio".
+The reason being is that this lies at the intersection of a couple of my main interests: JavaScript and Rust.
+I've been writing JS professionally now for around 5 years and Rust very _unprofessionally_ for just over a year.

 Deno was created by Ryan Dahl, the also-creator of Node.js.
 Ryan introduced Deno to the JS world in a talk titled [10 things I regret about node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA) at JSConf EU 2018.
 Deno is his vision for a security-conscious modern successor to Node.js that stays truer to JavaScript's web heritage and works with rather against the grain of V8's sandbox.
 I definitely recommend you listen to the full talk if you haven't already.